-We would like to ask you and some other young people to play the game.
-We will ask you to do some simple searching tasks before and after playing the game.
-We will compare these results to see if the game has helped you and if it could be useful for others as well.
+We would like to ask you and some other young people to play the game at home over six weeks.
+We will ask you to do some simple searching tasks before and after the six weeks.
+We will compare these results to see if the game has helped you, and if it could be useful for other people as well.

-What do you want me to do? • Play the computer game
+What do you want me to do?

+• Play the computer game

-We would like you to play the computer game when you have free time at home.
+We would like you to play the computer game when you have free time at home over six weeks.
 The game involves using a mouse to find objects shown on the screen to complete each level.

 You will need a computer or laptop to play the game and time to play it.
-We will also provide you with a diary that you may use to note which days you play the game.
+We will also give you or your parent/carer a diary to write down which days you play the game.

-You should talk to your doctor or nurse about whether or not you should play computer games first.
-If you have a condition called "photosensitive epilepsy" you might not be able to play.
+You should talk to your parent, carer or doctor about whether or not you should play computer games first.
+If you have a condition called epilepsy you might not be able to play.

-Visit the eye hospital once for an eye test
+• Visit the eye hospital for an eye test

-We would like you to visit the eye hospital at Bristol, or another approved research site if you prefer, so that our doctor (Dr. Williams) can check that your eyes are healthy and measure your vision.
-We may have to put drops in your eyes if this has not been done before, but we will use information from existing records if we have your permission to access them or request a copy.
+We would like you to visit the eye hospital so that our doctor (Dr. Williams) can check that your eyes are healthy and measure your vision.

-Visit us four times so that we can test how quick you are at finding things
+Visit us so that we can test how quick you are at finding things

 We would like you to visit us at the WESC Foundation in Exeter or at the eye hospital in Bristol if you prefer, on four different days so that we can ask you a few questions about your eyesight.
-The visits will be: 1) four weeks before starting to play the game, 2) just before starting to play the game, 3) just after the last time you play the game, and 4) four weeks after the last time you play the game.